bobbysoon/TaxiVoronoi/README.txt

 Might require Poly.epsilon adjustment for larger/smaller scale, if verts aren't welding between polies.
 Currently it's 1e-04.

 It will fail if any two supplied centroids are horizontal, vertical, or a 45 degree diagonal to each other.
+With the RandomPointGrid settings where they are (in sfTest.py), this happens frequently.

 polies,verts = TaxiVoronoi(centroids)
 	centroids:	list of 2d points, aka sites, also centroids